TanStack/router/docs/framework/react/start/overview.md

 TanStack works closely with our partners to provide the best possible developer experience while also providing solutions that work anywhere and are vetted by industry experts.
 Each of our partners place a unique role in the TanStack ecosystem:

-- **Vercel** - Provides the best possible deployment experience for TanStack Start applications.
+- **Vercel** - The leading hosting platform for web applications that provides a fast, secure, and reliable environment for deploying your web applications.
 We work closely with Vercel to ensure that TanStack Start applications not only deploy seamlessly to their platform, but also implement best practices for performance, security, and reliability regardless of where you end up deploying.
-- **Clerk** - Works closely with TanStack to provide the best possible authentication experience for TanStack Start applications.
+- **Clerk** - The best possible authentication experience for modern web applications, includeing TanStack Start applications.
 Clerk provides TanStack Start users with first-class integrations and solutions to auth and collaborates closely with the TanStack team to ensure that TanStack Start provides APIs that are up to date with the latest in auth best practices.
-- **Convex** -
+- **Convex** - A serverless database platform that integrates seamlessly with TanStack Start.
+Convex is designed to simplify the process of managing your application's data and provides a real-time, scalable, and transactional data backend that works well with TanStack Start applications.
+Convex also collaborates closely with the TanStack team to ensure that TanStack Start provides APIs that are up to date with the latest in database best practices.
+- **Sentry** - A powerful, full-featured observability platform that integrates seamlessly with TanStack Start.
+Sentry helps developers monitor and fix crashes in real-time and provides insights into your application's performance and error tracking.
+Sentry collaborates closely with the TanStack team to ensure that TanStack Start provides APIs that are up to date with the latest in observability best practices.

 ## Ready to get started?